HealthSamurai/documentation/modules-1/aidbox-forms/aidbox-ui-builder-alpha/form-creation/how-to.md

 ## How to populate form with patient allergies

+To populate a form with data from another form we should:

+1. setup a form to be able to find allergies for a patient and populate them in a list
+    - Create a `group` item with `named expression` to search for allergies
+    - Set items populate expressions to extract data from found `AllergyIntolerance`
+2. provide `Patient` reference in input parameters of populate operation

+### Form Setup

+TBD

+### Populate parameters

+TBD

 ## How to populate form with data from another form during the visit